-Once you click on the category Eyes, Lips, Face, Palettes, Brushes, Skin or Nails, you'll see a ProductFilter.
+Once you click on the category Eyes, Lips, Face, Palettes, Brushes or Skin, you'll see a ProductFilter.

 The Product Filter can be used to search e.g. on a color or ingredient.
 You do not need to think about any search term; you use the terms that we have pointed out.
 For example, if you want to search for Red products, then at 'colour group' select 'red' (you click the box that states 'red').
 You'll then see all the red products within the category which you are looking for (for example in the group 'lips').
 By clicking on the cross (in the gray bar) you can remove any selected filter.
 Of course, you can also search on multiple filters, for example within the category Lips by clicking 'red' within the colour group and 'no silicons' within the allergens; You'll then see all the red lip products with no silicone in it.
 That's very useful if you are allergic to a specific ingredient; Select the ingredient(s) in the ProduktFilter and only products without this ingredient(s) will be shown!